The United States uses a mix of energy sources

 Total energy consumption by the end-use sectors includes their primary energy use, purchased electricity, and electrical system energy losses (energy conversion and other losses associated with the generation, transmission, and distribution of purchased electricity) and other energy losses.

 The sources of energy used by each sector vary widely.
-For example, petroleum provides about 91% of the transportation sector's energy consumption, but less than 1% of the electric power sector's primary energy use.
-The chart below shows the types and amounts of primary energy sources consumed in the United States, the amounts of primary energy used by the electric power sector and the energy end-use sectors, and the sales of retail electricity by the electric power sector to the energy end-use sectors.
+For example, in 2021, petroleum provided approximately 90% of the transportation sector's energy consumption, but only 1% of the electric power sector's primary energy use.
+The chart below shows the types and amounts of primary energy sources consumed in the United States, the amounts of primary energy used by the electric power sector and the energy end-use sectors, and the retail sales of electricity by the electric power sector to the energy end-use sectors.

-The chart below shows historical primary energy consumption from 1950 through 2019.
+The chart below shows U.S. annual primary energy consumption from 1950 through 2021.

-Domestic energy production was greater than U.S. energy consumption in 2019
+Domestic energy production has been greater than U.S. energy consumption since 2019

-- The percentage shares and amounts (in quads) of total U.S. energy production by major sources in 2019 were
+- The percentage shares and amounts (in quads) of total U.S. primary energy production by major sources in 2021 were:

 The mix of U.S. energy consumption and production has changed over time